top of page

 Cover image illustration by yukinnn

-Work in Progress (WIP):Ā This is an ongoing UI/UX case study inspired by Delicious in Dungeon.
+Work in Progress (WIP): This is an ongoing UI/UX case study inspired by Delicious in Dungeon.
 Layouts, visual consistency, system rules, and interaction details are currently being refined and aligned.

-A roguelike concept where combat, cooking, and progression are interconnected:
+Delicious in Dungeon: A culinary Journey, its a roguelike concept where combat, cooking, and progression are interconnected:

 • Explore dungeon floors